pvtoari/jscreenshot-ocr/README.md

 ## About

 JScreenshot-OCR is a Java-based application designed to capture screenshots and perform Optical Character Recognition (OCR) on the captured images using the Tesseract OCR library.
-This tool is particularly useful for extracting text from images quickly and efficiently, making it an invaluable asset for tasks such as document digitization and information extraction from images.
+This tool is particularly useful for extracting text from images quickly and efficiently, making it an invaluable asset for tasks such as document digitalization and information extraction from images.

 ### Prerequisites

-* Java 17 or greater.
+* Java 11 or greater.
 * Internet connection (not always required).

 ### Installing